 Of the three terms listed, the highest level is "professionally finished."
-This means the work is actually done by, or supervised by, a professional to ensure the best results.
+This means the work is done by, or supervised by, a professional to ensure the best results.
 The term is used quite often in the world of home improvement to describe work done on flooring, terraces, basements and more.
-In the world of jewelry-making, examples of professionally finished would include collections from name brands such as Swarovski® crystals, JBB Findings and TierraCast®.
+In the world of jewelry-making, examples of professionally finished would include collections from name brands such as Crystal Passions® crystals, JBB Findings and TierraCast®.

 Many designer-artists may not consider themselves professionals in the career sense of the term, yet they are proud of the professional-quality designs they produce using professional-quality tools and techniques.

 Of the three terms, a professionally finished look is the easiest to be attained by a professional or non-professional.
 There is no indication of skill level, techniques or standard of quality that went into making the item.
 It simply indicates the final look of the product--that it appears to be of a professional quality.
 We sell many products that make it possible to attain a professionally finished look with a variety of findings such as crimp beads, bead caps, settings, terminators, connectors and more.

 Handmade and handcrafted are used somewhat interchangeably but are not exactly the same thing.

 Handmade means made by hand or with hand tools ---not by a machine.
 Handmade does not indicate quality; it just describes the means of production.
 The e-commerce website Etsy has many examples of handmade items.
 Some artisans or their customers may appreciate the variability from item to item that may occur with handmade items.

 On the other hand, they may prefer the consistent size and shape produced by machines.
 A great example is smooth round metal beads that are inexpensive because they are mass produced by machines.